hvmerode/junit-pipeline/README.md

 ```java
 pipeline.startPipeline();
 ```
-The ___junit-pipeline___ library connects with the Azure DevOps test project (for example project "UnitTest"), and pushes the code to your test repository (which can be called "myrepo-test", for example).
-It then executes the pipeline.
-If the repository and/or the pipeline in project "UnitTest" do not exists, they are automatically created for you.
+The ___junit-pipeline___ library connects with the Azure DevOps test project (in the figure below this is project "__UnitTest__"), and pushes the code to your test repository ("__myrepo-test__", for example), after which the pipeline is executed.
+If the repository and/or the pipeline in the test project("__UnitTest__") do not exists, they are automatically created for you.
 The illustration below shows how it works in concept.

 ![no picture](https://github.com/hvmerode/junit-pipeline/blob/main/junit_pipeline.png "how it works")

+In addition, all external repositories defined in the pipeline are cloned and also pushed to the Azure DevOps test project.
+External repositories are used to define pipeline templates that can be included in your pipeline.
+The ___junit-pipeline___ library takes care that the main pipeline refers to the cloned copies of these repositories instead to the original ones, so external templated can also be manipulated.
 <br>

 ### How to start